-Don’t only tell the employer what you’re passionate about, show them how you were able to put this passion into use and how you’ve developed it.
+Don’t only tell the employer what you’re passionate about; show them how you could put this passion into use and how you’ve developed it.
 Achieving a goal or a target is one way to do that.
-Your accomplishments show the level of devotion you have for this passion and that you’re willing to work towards what drives you.
+Your accomplishments show your devotion to this passion and willingness to work toward what drives you.

-If you have something you’re passionate about, it means you’re willing to set aside time and pursue it.
-The things you’ve learned while following your interests can be translated into skills.
-Those will likely relate to and qualify you for the position to which you are applying.
+If you have something you’re passionate about, you’re likely willing to set aside time and pursue it.
+The things you’ve learned while following your interests can be translated into skills, and those will likely relate to and qualify you for the position you are applying for.
 So, make sure you communicate them to your employer as you speak.

-It’ll be easy to understand when these types of questions are coming because they often start with, describe a situation when you.
+It’s easy to understand when these types of questions come because they often start with describing a situation when you did something.
+For example:

 - Tell me about a time when you